Gravity-Matter Sum Rules in models with a single extra-dimension: Explicit Example: Large Extra-Dimensions

 \subsection{The Model}

 The LED~\cite{Arkani-Hamed:1998jmv} can be considered as the RS in the limit $k \to 0$ (thus $\mu\to 0$) while $R$ is kept fixed.
-Furthermore, the numerical coefficients that enter the sum rules can be computed exactly.
+As in the main text, we will work in units of $R$, or, equivalently, we will set $R=1$.
+The numerical coefficients that enter the sum rules in Table~\ref{eq:sumrules} can be computed exactly.
 The EOMs of $\psi_n$ are given by